-(e) Unless the amount on deposit in the Repair and Replacement Fund on the first Business Day of any Fiscal Year equals or exceeds the Repair and Replacement Fund Requirement (in which event no additional deposits are required), on the first day of each January, April, July, and October, commencing with the first payment due not later than the July 1 following the Fiscal Year in which the Facility is completed, the School shall pay to the 2017 Trustee amounts, in substantially sixty (60) equal quarterly installments, which, in the aggregate, equal (i) \$100,000 or (ii) the deficiency in the Repair and Replacement Fund if such deficiency is less than the Repair and Replacement Fund requirement of \$100,000.
-The School shall not be required to pay or cause to be paid to the 2017 Trustee any amounts which would result in moneys in excess of the Repair and Replacement Fund Requirement being held in the Repair and Replacement Fund Requirement being held in the Repair and Replacement Fund Replacement Fund Requirement being held in the Repair and Replacement Fund Replacement Fund Replacement Fund.

-(f) The School, under the provisions of the Loan Agreement, agrees to make or cause to make the above-mentioned payments in immediately available funds and without any further notice in lawful money of the United States of America.
-In the event the School shall fail timely to make or cause to make any payment required in subsection (a) under this heading, the School shall pay the same together with all late payment penalties specified in the Series 2017 Bonds.
+- (e) Unless the amount on deposit in the Repair and Replacement Fund on the first Business Day of any Fiscal Year equals or exceeds the Repair and Replacement Fund Requirement (in which event no additional deposits are required), on the first day of each January, April, July, and October, commencing with the first payment due not later than the July 1 following the Fiscal Year in which the Facility is completed, the School shall pay to the Series 2018 Trustee amounts, in substantially sixty (60) equal quarterly installments, which, in the aggregate, equal (i) \$100,000 or (ii) the deficiency in the Repair and Replacement Fund if such deficiency is less than the Repair and Replacement Fund requirement of \$100,000.
+The School shall not be required to pay or cause to be paid to the Series 2018 Trustee any amounts which would result in moneys in excess of the Repair and Replacement Fund Requirement being held in the Repair and Replacement Fund. - (f) The School shall pay or cause to be paid to the Series 2018 Trustee (i) on each Redemption Date, with respect to the Redemption Price (other than by Sinking Fund Payments) due and payable on the Series 2018 Bonds, whether as an optional or mandatory redemption, an amount equal to the Redemption Price together with accrued interest on the Series 2018 Bonds being redeemed on such redemption date, and (ii) with respect to interest due and payable on the Series 2018 Bonds, the School shall further pay such additional amounts as set forth in the Series 2018 Indenture in the event of the occurrence of an Event of Taxability with respect to the Series 2018 Bonds or an Event of Default under the Series 2018 Indenture; - (g) The School, under the provisions of the Series 2018 Loan Agreement, agrees to make or cause to make the above-mentioned payments in immediately available funds and without any further notice in lawful money of the United States of America.
+In the event the School shall fail timely to make or cause to make any payment required in subsection (a) under this heading, the School shall pay the same together with all late payment penalties specified in the Series 2018 Bonds.
 In the event the School shall fail timely to make or cause to make any payment required in subsection (b) under this heading, the School shall pay the same together with interest on such payment at the per annum rate of ten percent (10%), but in no event at a rate higher than the maximum lawful prevailing rate, from the date on which such payment was due until the date on which such payment is made.
+(Section 5.3)

-Obligations of School Under the Loan Agreement Unconditional
+Obligations of School Under the Series 2018 Loan Agreement Unconditional